robonnsh/njal-clone/README.md

 # Njal

 💥💥💥 This is my very first e-commerce project in Angular which I started on February-7-2024 and I am still working on.
-I wasn't active on Github, but from now on, i will try to keep it update.
 You can check original website as well : [notjustalabel.com](https://www.notjustalabel.com/)

 # ⛔ Node modules not included